 3. Wear a mushroom suit

 Artist Jae Rim Lee is the founder and CEO of Coeio and the designer of an exciting sustainability burial suit which has really caught the media’s attention.
 It is made of mushroom mycelium (rather than of spores as first presented in her TED talk).
 Two types of mushrooms found in nature are built into a handcrafted biodegradable garment, along with other microorganisms.
-These emit enzymes that then break down dead human tissue.
-Additionally, and here’s the real magic, the mushrooms eliminate toxins, all those 219 kinds that are apparently present in your body when you die, leaving a clean compost that will provide rich nutrients to plant roots.
+These emit enzymes then break down dead human tissue.
+Additionally, and here’s the real magic, the mushrooms eliminate toxins, all the 219 kinds that are apparently present in your body when you die, leaving a clean compost that will provide rich nutrients to plant roots.

 Coeio currently provides the following products for purchase: